D7ry/cs184-proj-writeup/proj1/writeup.md

 ```
 ### Results and Comparison

-The following are four screenshots generated using nearest sampling and bilinear sampling at different SS levels, which illustrates their differences:
+The following are four screenshots generated using nearest sampling and bilinear sampling at different SS levels, which illustrate their differences:

 <div align="center">
   <table style="width=100%">